scottyzen/woonuxt/README.md

 | Cash on Delivery                                                    | ✅        |
 | Cheque payments                                                     | ✅        |

-### Required Environment Variables
+### Environment Variables

 - `GQL_HOST` - The GraphQL endpoint for your WordPress site, for example `https://wp.example.com/graphql`.
 - `NUXT_IMAGE_DOMAINS` - The WordPress/CDN hostnames used for optimized images, for example `wp.example.com,cdn.example.com`.
-- `NUXT_IMAGE_PROVIDER` - The only image-provider setting.
-Use `netlify` for static Netlify builds, `vercel` for Vercel's server build, `ipx` only for a self-hosted Nuxt server, or leave it unset for `none` and original URLs.
+- `NUXT_IMAGE_PROVIDER` - Optional override.
+Local and self-hosted Nuxt servers default to `ipx`; Netlify and Vercel set their native providers through the committed build configuration.

 The WooNuxt Settings plugin automatically provides the remaining storefront settings through GraphQL. `APP_HOST` is optional and only needed when your deployed storefront uses a different origin from WordPress; otherwise it is derived from `GQL_HOST`.